SDiFI/masdif/README.md

 The following API endpoints are provided:

 - `GET  /status` - Returns the status of the API
-- `GET  /version` - Returns the version of the Manager
 - `GET  /conversations` - Returns a list of all conversations
 - `GET  /conversations/:id` - Returns history for a single conversation
 - `POST /conversations/` - Creates a new conversation, returns JSON with the conversation id